A new community at Oran Park

-The suburb of Oran Park is on Sydney’s south-western urban fringe just east of the history and picturesque village of Cobbitty and the relatively new suburb Harrington Park is to the south.
+The suburb of Oran Park is on Sydney’s southwestern urban fringe just east of the history, and picturesque village of Cobbitty, and the relatively new suburb of Harrington Park is to the south.

 Oran Park Raceway was a glorious thing

-The Oran Park Motor Racing Circuit was located in the south-western and western part of the original Oran Park pastoral estate.
-The main grand Prix circuit was 2.6 km long with a mixture of slow, technical and fast sweeping corners as well as changes in elevation around the track.
+The Oran Park Motor Racing Circuit was located in the southwestern and western part of the original Oran Park pastoral estate.
+The main Grand Prix circuit was 2.6 km long with a mixture of slow, technical and fast sweeping corners and elevation changes around the track.

-The main circuit was broken into two parts: the south circuit, which was the original track built-in 1962 by the Singer Car Club and consisted of the main straight, pit lane garages and a constant radius 180 turn at the end.
+The primary circuit was broken into two parts: the south circuit, the original track built in 1962 by the Singer Car Club and consisted of the main straight, pit lane garages and a constant radius of 180-degree turns at the end.

-The north circuit was added in 1973 and was an 800 metre figure-8.
-Apart from the main racing circuit, there were several subsidiary activities and they have included two dirt circuits, two four-wheel training venues, a skid pan, and a go-kart circuit.
+The north circuit was added in 1973 and was an 800-metre figure-8.
+Apart from the primary racing circuit, there were several subsidiary activities, and they included two dirt circuits, two four-wheel training venues, a skid pan, and a go-kart circuit.

-The racing circuit has been used for a variety of motorsport including club motorkhanas, touring cars, sports sedans, production cars, open-wheelers, motocross and truck racing.
-In 2008 several organisations used the circuit for driver training including advanced driving, defensive driving, high performance, and off-road driving.
+The racing circuit has been used for various motorsport, including club motorkhanas, touring cars, sports sedans, production cars, open-wheelers, motocross and truck racing.
+In 2008 several organisations used the circuit for driver training, including advanced driving, defensive driving, high performance, and off-road driving.

-The track hosted its first Australian Touring Car Championship in 1971, which was a battle between racing legends Bob Jane and Allan Moffat.
+The track hosted its first Australian Touring Car Championship in 1971, a battle between racing legends Bob Jane and Allan Moffat.
 The December 2008 V8 Supercar event was the 38th time a championship was held at the track.
-Sadly for some the track will go the way of other suburban raceways of the past.
-It turned into just be a passing memory when it closed in 2010.
+Sadly for some, the track will go the way of other suburban raceways of the past.
+It turned into just a passing memory when it closed in 2010.

 The Daily Telegraph noted that several other Sydney tracks that have been silenced.
 They have included Amaroo Park, Warwick Farm, Mt Druitt, Sydney Showground, Liverpool and Westmead speedways.
-The public relations spokesman for Oran Park, Fred Tsioras, has said that there have been a few notable drivers who have raced at the circuit including Kevin Bartlett, Fred Gibson, Ian Luff, Alan Moffat, Peter Brock, Mark Weber, and others.
+The public relations spokesman for Oran Park, Fred Tsioras, has said that a few notable drivers have raced at the circuit including Kevin Bartlett, Fred Gibson, Ian Luff, Alan Moffat, Peter Brock, Mark Weber, and others.

-Innovations that were introduced at the Oran Park Raceway included night racing, truck racing, and NASCAR racing.
-Tsioras claims that the track was a crowd favourite because they could see the entire circuit.
+Innovations introduced at the Oran Park Raceway included night, truck, and NASCAR racing.
+Tsioras claims the track was a crowd favourite because they could see the entire circuit.

 Oran Park Raceway Control Tower

-In the early days, the facilities at the circuit were pretty basic, and this included the control tower.
-The circuit was a glorified paddock and race organisers held mainly basic club events.
-The track surface was pretty rough and there was a make-do attitude amongst racing enthusiasts.
+In the early days, the facilities at the circuit were pretty basic, including the control tower.
+The circuit was a glorified paddock, and race organisers held mainly basic club events.
+The track surface was pretty rough, and there was a make-do attitude among racing enthusiasts.

-A new control tower, built around 1980, was funded by the Rothmans tobacco company.
-The Rothmans company was a major sponsor of motorsports in Australia at the time.
+The Rothmans tobacco company funded a new control tower, built around 1980.
+The Rothmans company was a major sponsor of motorsports in Australia then.
 Tobacco sponsorship of motorsports was seen as an efficient marketing strategy to reach boys and young men.

 Tobacco & cigarette advertisements were banned on TV and radio in September 1976.
-While other tobacco advertising was banned from all locally produced print media — this left the only cinema, billboard and sponsorship advertising as the only forms of direct tobacco advertising were banned inv December 1989.
+While other tobacco advertising was banned from all locally produced print media — this left the only cinema, billboard and sponsorship advertising as the only forms of direct tobacco advertising banned in December 1989.

 Motorsport projected an image of style, excitement, thrills and spills that drew men and boys to the sport.
 Motorsport has been symbolized by bravery, strength, competitiveness, and masculinity.
 This imagery is still portrayed in motorsport like Formula One racing.

-The influence of the design of the tower, according to Will Hagan, was the El Caballo Blanco Complex at Narellan, which opened in 1979 and was a major tourist attraction.
+According to Will Hagan, the influence of the tower’s design was the El Caballo Blanco Complex at Narellan, which opened in 1979 and was a major tourist attraction.
 The control tower, like El Caballo Blanco, was constructed in a Spanish Mission architectural style (or Hollywood Spanish Mission) like the Paramount cinema in Elizabeth Street (1933) or Cooks Garage in Argyle Street (1935) Camden.

-Motorsports became popular in the Interwar period and were associated with the glamour and excitement of the cars of the period.
-The Interwar period (1918-1939) is interesting in the history of Australia.
+Motorsports became popular in the Interwar period and were associated with the glamour and excitement of the cars.
+The interwar period (1918-1939) is interesting in the history of Australia.
 It was a time that contrasted the imperial loyalties of the British Empire with the rampant consumerism and industrialisation of American culture and influence.

-There were many brands of motor cars competing for the attention of consumers, and the aspirations and desires of a new generation were wrapped up in youth, glamour, fantasy, and fun.
+There were many motor car brands competing for consumers’ attention, and the aspirations and desires of a new generation were wrapped up in youth, glamour, fantasy, and fun.

 This was reflected in the growth of elegant and glamorous car showrooms and the appearance of service stations and garages to serve the increasing number of motor car owners.

-In Camden, this period modernism generated Cooks Garage at the corner of Argyle and Elizabeth Street not far away from the new slick and exciting movie palace, the Paramount Movie Theatre.
+In Camden, this period of modernism generated Cooks Garage at the corner of Argyle and Elizabeth Street, not far from the new slick and exciting movie palace, the Paramount Movie Theatre.
 In central Camden, the Dunk commercial building at 58-60 Argyle Street was a shiny new car showroom displaying Chevrolet motor cars from the USA.
 Advertisement boasted that the cars were:

 Beautiful new Chevrolet is completely new.
 New arresting beauty of style; new riding comfort and seating; …with more comfort.

-In New South Wales the number of motor vehicles increased from around 22,000 in 1920 to over 200,000 in 1938.
-There was an increasing interest in motorsports in the Sydney area by enthusiasts of all kinds.
+In New South Wales, motor vehicles increased from 22,000 in 1920 to over 200,000 in 1938.
+There was an increasing interest in motorsports in Sydney by enthusiasts of all kinds.

 Dreams and development on the raceway site

 In 1983 the Oran Park Raceway track was owned by Bill Cleary, and he stated to the Macarthur Advertiser that his family had owned the property for 38 years.
-In 1976 he put together a proposal to create a sports and recreation centre for the area of the raceway.
-The proposal was raised again in 1981 and was to include a themed entertainment park, an equestrian centre, dude ranch, motel, health and fitness centre, model farm and cycling, hiking and bridle trails.
+In 1976 he put together a proposal to create a sports and recreation centre for the raceway area.
+The proposal was raised again in 1981 and included a themed entertainment park, an equestrian centre, a dude ranch, a motel, a health and fitness centre, a model farm and cycling, hiking and bridle trails.
 But it all came to nothing.

-The current track was purchased in the mid-1980s by Leppington Pastoral Company (owned by the Perich family) and in 2004 was rezoned for housing.
+The current track was purchased in the mid-1980s by Leppington Pastoral Company (owned by the Perich family) and in 2004, was rezoned for housing.
 It was estimated at the time that there would be 21,000 houses.
-Tony Perich stated in 2007 to the Sydney Morning Herald that he planned to build almost one-fifth of the 11,500 dwellings in Oran Park and Turner Road in a joint-venture with Landcom.
-A spokesman for Mr Perich’s company, Greenfields Development Corporation, stated that the first houses would be on the larger lots.
+Tony Perich stated in 2007 to the Sydney Morning Herald that he planned to build almost one-fifth of the 11,500 dwellings in Oran Park and Turner Road in a joint venture with Landcom.
+Mr Perich’s company spokesman, Greenfields Development Corporation, stated that the first houses would be on the larger lots.

 Oran Park 2008 planned housing development

-In an area east of the raceway it is planned that there will be the development of an aged care facility for elderly and retired citizens with work starting in 2011.
-The project will consist of independent living villas and apartments, assisted living units, a daycare centre and high and low care aged facility with a dementia unit.
+In an area east of the raceway, it is planned that an aged care facility will be developed for elderly and retired citizens with work starting in 2011.
+The project will consist of independent living villas and apartments, assisted living units, a daycare centre and a high and low-care aged facility with a dementia unit.

 The colonial history of Oran Park

-In the colonial days of early New South Wales Oran Park was originally made up of two principal land grants, one of 2,000 acres, Harrington Park, granted to William Campbell in 1815 and another to George Molle in 1817, Netherbyes, of 1600 acres which ran between South Creek and the Northern Road.
+In the colonial days of early New South Wales, Oran Park was initially made up of two principal land grants, one of 2,000 acres, Harrington Park, granted to William Campbell in 1815 and another to George Molle in 1817, Netherbyes, of 1600 acres which ran between South Creek and the Northern Road.
 According to John Wrigley, the name Oran Park appears on the pre-1827 map as part of Harrington Park, Campbell’s grant.
-Campbell arrived on the brig, Harrington, in 1803 as a master.
+Campbell arrived on the brig Harrington, in 1803 as a master.

-The New South Wales State Heritage Register states that the Oran Park portion was sub-divided from the Harrington Park estate in 1829 and acquired by Henry William Johnston in 1852.
-The Oran Park estate is representative of the layout of a country manor estate with views afforded to and from the manor over the landscape and to the important access points of the estate.
+The New South Wales State Heritage Register states that the Oran Park portion was subdivided from the Harrington Park estate in 1829 and acquired by Henry William Johnston in 1852.
+The Oran Park estate is representative of the layout of a country manor estate, with views afforded to and from the manor over the landscape and to the critical access points of the estate.
 These were representative of the design philosophies of the time.